Sure, you can have one without the other. But leveraging both organic and paid social strategies can set you up for maximum reach — and success.

 One of the main benefits of organic social is its inherent engagement potential.
 To make the most of that potential, you have to approach your audience in a relatable way.
 Remember: organic social is meant to inform or entertain, not strictly to pitch your business.

-It’s still important to be sincere when you use paid social.
+It’s still important to be sincere when you use paid social media.
 Audiences can tell when you’re simply trying to get a sale.
 But when you come from a place of authenticity, new customers will feel valued and connected to your business.

 2. Experiment with formats

-Your social media posts likely run the gamut from photos and videos to infographics and case studies.
-To integrate both paid and organic social efforts, play around with different formats to see what gets the most traction.
+Your social media posts likely include photos and videos, infographics, and case studies.
+To integrate paid and organic social efforts, experiment with different formats to see what gets the most traction.

 For example, more visual content is infinitely sharable, which is why infographics and short videos do so well organically.
 Text-based content, on the other hand, may be better suited for paid campaigns.